 This summer, 10 students out of the 40 in the RMBL Education Program will be accepted through the Research Experience for Undergraduates (REU) program, funded by the National Science Foundation.
-Students receiving an REU award may participate in either full-time independent research or independent research/course, as described above.
+Students receiving an REU award may participate in either full-time independent research or independent research/course, as described below.
 The REU awards cover the full cost of the program, including room, board, and tuition, pay a $6,000 stipend directly to the student, and provide $400 toward travel costs.
 REU awards are restricted to students who are not only citizens or permanent residents of the United States but also have not graduated from college (Bachelor’s degree) before the last date of the program.
 Students with high financial need and limited previous access to a research opportunity in the biological sciences are strongly encouraged to apply.

 List of REU sites from the National Science Foundation

 Is this program for me?

 Students with a sincere interest in a career in field biology research in the mountains should apply.
 We are looking for motivated students at all stages along the path to becoming a scientist.
 The RMBL Education Program is an excellent way to decide if a career in field biology is right for you.
 Fieldwork is difficult and often tedious and we are looking for students with the mental and intellectual maturity to commit to hard work.

 There are a substantial number of full and partial scholarships, so financial need should not stop students from applying.
 Students will receive various levels of support, up to and including a stipend, depending upon the strength of the application, financial need, and student motivation.
 We encourage participation by students who have experienced identity-based, financial, or other personal obstacles to a career in science and for whom a research experience at RMBL would provide an opportunity to advance in the sciences.